 WORST SONGS RELEASED IN THE 80S

-All of the videos in the thumbnails can be played in the playlist above, and you can read more about each one by selecting/clicking the thumbnail.
-On some pages you will also see further videos by that artist where available.
+You can read more about each one by selecting/clicking the thumbnail.
+On each pages you will also see the video by that artist.

 Nick Berry - Every Loser Wins (1986)